-If you have any question regarding the performance of your RUGER® MINI-14® RANCH or MINI THIRTY® rifle please contact our Customer Service online at Ruger.com or call the Customer Service Dept. at 336-949-5200.
-Fully describe all circumstances and conditions involved.
-If you should need to return your rifle to the factory for repair, or order parts for it, please comply with the following suggestions for prompt service:
+If you have any question with regard to the performance of your RUGER® MINI THIRTY rifle please write or call (603-865-2442) our Product Service Department in Newport, New Hampshire 03773, fully describing all circumstances and conditions involved.
+If you should return your rifle to the factory for repair, or order parts for it, please comply with the following suggestions for prompt service:

-WARNING: BEFORE SHIPPING ANY FIREARM, BE ABSOLUTELY CERTAIN THAT AND IT AND ITS MAGAZINE ARE UNLOADED.
+WARNING: BEFORE SHIPPING ANY FIREARM, BE ABSOLUTELY CERTAIN THAT IT AND ITS MAGAZINE ARE UNLOADED.
 DO NOT SHIP CARTRIDGES WITH A FIREARM.